Polymer/old-docs-site/app/2.0/start/toolbox/deploy.md

 1.  `cd` into the main folder for your app (e.g. `my-app/`).

-1. Create an `app.yaml` file with the following contents:
+1. Create an `app.yaml` file with the following contents (replace `build-folder-name` with the name of your build folder):

     ```
     runtime: python27